-When you win a trip, the sponsor picks out the details of the prize including how long the trip will be and how many guests the winner can take.
+When you win a trip, the sponsor picks out the details of the prize including how long the trip will last and how many guests the winner can take.
 But can a winner have any influence over those details?

-Some sponsors will work with you on making some changes to the trip, especially if you're willing to pay for the extra costs yourself.
-For example, extending a three-day trip to a week-long trip or bringing your child with you on a prize trip may be fine, if the company sponsoring the sweepstakes hasn't already made prize arrangements, and if you will pay for the hotel nights and any difference in the flight costs.
+Some sponsors will work with you on making changes to the trip, especially if you're willing to pay for the extra costs yourself.
+For example, extending a three-day trip to a week-long trip or bringing your child with you on a prize trip may be fine, if the company sponsoring the sweepstakes hasn't already made prize arrangements, and if you pay for the extra hotel nights and any difference in the flight costs.

 Do You Have to Actually Go On the Trip?

 So let's say that you don't really like to travel, but your daughter or your spouse would just love to go on a trip you run across.
 Should you enter, and just give away the prize if you win?

 Generally, that's a bad idea.
 Trip prizes are usually not transferable, which means that you actually have to go on the trip if you win.
 So either bite the bullet and take the trip, or tell your loved ones about the giveaway so they can enter themselves.